Hovercraft-Studio/oversite/README.md

 # hc-socket-server

 **hc-socket-server** is a simple websocket server that will relay messages between clients.
-It also contains a small Vite frontend for testing and visibility, which uses App Store Distributed to process messages.
+It also contains a small Vite frontend for testing and visibility, which uses AppStoreDistributed to process messages.

 - ws://localhost:3001/ws - websocket server
 - http://localhost:3002 - frontend